 Chung, 26, spent four seasons with New England (2009-12) after joining the team as a second-round draft pick (34th overall) out of Oregon in 2009.
 The 5-foot-11, 210-pounder signed with the Philadelphia Eagles as an unrestricted free agent on March 12, 2013.
 He was released by Philadelphia on March 11, 2014.

-Patrick Chung was drafted by the New England Patriots in the second round (34th overall) of the 2009 NFL Draft ...
+Patrick Chung was signed by the New England Patriots as a free agent on April 3, 2014 ...
+Originally drafted by New England in the second round (34th overall) of the 2009 NFL Draft ...
 Signed by Philadelphia as an unrestricted free agent from New England (3/12/13) ...
 Released by Philadelphia (3/11/14).

 - Recorded a career-high three interceptions and a career-best 89 tackles in 2010.

-- Blocked a punt, blocked a field goal and returned an interception for a touchdown in the same game at Miami (10/4/10).
+- Blocked a punt, blocked a field goal and returned an interception for a touchdown in the same game at Miami (10/4/10) on Monday Night Football.

 2011 (8/8, 3/3)